kisslinux/kisslinux.github.io/site/pages/testimonials.md

 > KISS Linux is a really interesting effort and a sign, IMO, of a healthy ecosystem, so I commend Dylan and other contributors for their efforts.
 Great to hear about the aarch64/ppc64le support too!

 > Ok, what’s your point.
 You have have musl and libc on a system.
 Not to mention the developer of kids is a outspoken anti systemd fud spreader.

+> The strength of being simple and small is that I'm in control of my own system.
+When my package manager or init daemon is doing something wrong, or is not behaving how I expected it, I can just open the shell script and find out why in a few minutes.